 The production Osprey VARS will be a "roll-on / roll-off" system, easily installed and removed as needs require.
 It will require some modifications to the MV-22B for use -- including changes to allow the refueling hose to be deployed regardless of rear door position, and electrical system changes to allow the VARS to be used in both rotary- and fixed-wing flight modes.
 The changes are not seen as extensive or, by aerospace standards, expensive.
 Bell-Boeing is also considering other special-mission configurations of the Osprey -- such as surveillance, electronic warfare, or command post -- but there's been no action on such yet.

 * Big technology corporations, having some resources to spare, are fond of coming with futuristic technology scenarios.
 European aerospace giant Airbus is particularly keen on such, and has concocted a scheme for drone-connected cities, under the "Vahana" project.

 Users arriving in a city at, say, an airport would use a smartphone or such to book a seat on a "CityAirbus" or "zenHop" drone, then fly to then proceed to their destination, a "zenHub" helipad.
-Luggage would be delivered by another service (yes, "zenLuggage"), with the system protected from malicious hacking by "zenCyber".
+Luggage would be delivered by another service (yes, "zenLuggage"), with the system protected from malicious hacking by, of course, "zenCyber".